David Lee/Ernst Weber Professor

 Prof. of Radiology

 Rappaport has testified before the U.S. Congress, served as an international consultant for the International Telecommunication Union, consulted for more than 30 major telecommunications firms, and continues to work on many national committees pertaining to communications research and technology policy.
-He is a highly sought consultant and technical expert.
+He is a highly sought-after consultant and technical expert.
 He received BS, MS, and PhD degrees in electrical engineering from Purdue University in 1982, 1984, and 1987, respectively, and is a Distinguished Engineering Alumnus of his alma mater.